-The Department of Energy has contracted with Espȳr to provide Federal employees and their family members with a comprehensive Employee Assistance Program (EAP).
+The Department of Energy partners with Espȳr to provide Federal employees and their family members with a comprehensive Employee Assistance Program.
 The EAP offers an array of services and resources aimed at supporting and enhancing personal well-being and work-life balance.
 Services are free and confidential within the bounds of the law.
-The EAP is available 24/7/365 and provides the services listed below.
+EAP services are available 24/7/365.

 To Request EAP Services